Designed To Be Taken in Conjunction With a Major From Another School Within the University

 - 10 three-credit courses

-- Four one-credit pass/fail career preparation BUS X99 courses
+- Two one-credit pass/fail career preparation BUS X99 courses

-- the Foundations of Mathematical Thinking requirement of the Liberal Arts core must be fulfilled with MATH 110.
+- The Foundations of Mathematical Thinking requirement of the Liberal Arts core must be fulfilled with MATH 110 (MATH 111, 121 or 122 are also accepted).

 - Is compatible with any major with 14 courses or fewer (although some overlap with the Liberal Arts core will be required in order to make the double-major work, and students needing introductory language courses may have to take summer courses).

-The degree is open to students from any School, including Arts & Sciences, Philosophy, Theology & Religious Studies, and Music, Drama, & Art, although the degree requirements in the Schools of Nursing, Engineering, and Architecture are presumed to be too many to admit of the possibility of this double-major.
+The degree is open to students from any School, including Arts & Sciences, Philosophy, Theology & Religious Studies, and Music, Drama, & Art.
+The degree requirements in the Schools of Nursing, Engineering, and Architecture are presumed to be too many to admit of the possibility of this double-major.
 Course sequences would be set up in collaboration with each of the schools that choose to make the double major available to its students.

 As part of a double major, it satisfies the Focus requirement of the Liberal Arts Core.